swisnl/laravel-static-request-cache/README.md

 Please note that this package also checks for Cache-control headers and caches accordingly.
 You can change this behaviour in the config by editing `non_cacheable_cache_control_values`.

 ## Clear the files
-To clear all the files manually you can use an artisan task.
+To clear all the files manually you can use an artisan command.
 ```bash
 php artisan static-html-cache:clear
 ```